eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.protocol.md

 | **Properties**      | <p data-include="message/table/transferterminationmessage.html" data-include-format="html"></p> |

 The Transfer Termination Message is sent by the [=Provider=] or [=Consumer=] at any point except a terminal state to indicate the [=Transfer Process=] should stop and be placed in a terminal state.
-If the termination was due to an error, the sender may include error information.
+If the termination was due to an error, the sender _MAY_ include error information.

 ## Response Types

 The `ACK` and `ERROR` response types are mapped onto a protocol such as HTTPS.
-A description of an error might be provided in protocol-dependent forms, e.g., for an HTTPS binding in the request or response body.
+A description of an error _MAY_ be provided in protocol-dependent forms, e.g., for an HTTPS binding in the request or response body.

 ### ACK - Transfer Process